kalharbi/appsrepo/apk_bucket/retrieve_files/README.md

+# APK Files Bucket
-# Retrieve APK Files from MongoDB GridFS
+## Retrieve APK Files from MongoDB GridFS

 This is a Java based tool that retrives APK files from MongoDB bucket and saves them into a directory.